Aba roundleaf bat

 The Aba roundleaf bat (Hipposideros abae), also known as the Aba leaf-nosed bat is a species of bat in the family Hipposideridae.
 It is found in West Africa along the southern coast from Nigeria to Senegal.
 Populations have also been noted in Sudan and Uganda.
 Its natural habitats are subtropical or tropical moist lowland forests, dry and moist savannas, and caves.

 Taxonomy and etymology

 It was described by American zoologist Joel Asaph Allen in 1917.

-Its species name abae is a New Latin derivative of Aba, which is the city where the holotype was collected.
+Its species name abae is a Neo-Latin derivative of Aba, which is the city where the holotype was collected.

 The holotype was collected in December 1911 by German zoologist Herbert Lang and American ornithologist James Chapin as part of their expedition through the Belgian Congo, as it was known at the time.

 As the genus Hipposideros is quite speciose, it is divided into closely related species groups.
 The Aba roundleaf bat is a member of the speoris species group, which only includes it and the Schneider's leaf-nosed bat, (H. speoris).